In this section

 Aberdeen is home to award-winning parks and gardens providing masses of beautiful green space, floral views, activities and cafés to grab a refreshing bite.

 Duthie Park is a popular hub for runners, cyclists and dog walkers thanks to the looping circuit within the 44 acres of the park.
-Here you’ll also find the James Welsh Winter Gardens, one of Europe’s largest indoor gardens and Scotland’s third most visited.
+Here you’ll also find the David Welsh Winter Gardens, one of Europe’s largest indoor gardens and Scotland’s third most visited.
 Boasting a beautiful floral paradise with many rare and exotic plants on show from all around the world along with the largest collection of cacti and succulents in UK – there’s even a talking cactus!

 On the outskirts of Aberdeen you’ll find Hazlehead Park bursting with woodland walks, football pitches, a golf course, putting green and a puzzling maze.
 There’s a children’s play area and pets corner on the grounds too with farmyard animals, reptiles and even alpacas.